chriscerk/linkerd/README.md

-# Kubernetes, Linkerd, Rust, and grpc in GitHub Codespaces
+# FORK: Kubernetes, Linkerd, Rust, and grpc in GitHub Codespaces

 This project is an inner-loop Kubernetes development example, using k3d running in [GitHub Codespaces](https://github.com/features/codespaces), created from [Kubernetes Dev Cluster on Codespaces Template](https://github.com/cse-labs/kubernetes-in-codespaces).